knewyousir/WFI-session-3/readme.md

 });
 ```

+Note that the other links are sending code to the UI.
+Probably best to select a better variable name (e.g.`loc`)!

 ## Express Middleware

 [Middleware](http://expressjs.com/en/resources/middleware.html) is used in Express apps to simplify common web development tasks like working with cookies, sessions, user authentication, accessing and sending JSON, logging, etc.

-DEMO: We will eventually be using [static](https://expressjs.com/en/starter/static-files.html) middleware (the only middleware _built in_ to Express) to serve files in our exercise.
+We will be using [static](https://expressjs.com/en/starter/static-files.html) middleware to serve files in our exercise.

 Add to `index.js` (above the app.get... line):